The University of Houston’s Teacher Education Program, prepares undergraduate students to be certified as teachers in a variety of fields.

 The Developing Teaching phase includes coursework that builds on the basic professional skills and knowledge gained in Pre-Teaching and provides continued and focused interactions with children and teachers through required weekly field placements.

 Student Teaching is a full-year, full-time school placement integrated with accompanying coursework.
-Student Teaching 1 (formerly QUEST 2) and Student Teaching 2 (formerly QUEST 3), are content-focused, allowing candidates to learn the most current methodology for teaching all content areas for which they will be certified, as well as performance-focused, immersing candidates in the real work of teachers in school settings.
+Student Teaching 1 and Student Teaching 2, are content-focused, allowing candidates to learn the most current methodology for teaching all content areas for which they will be certified, as well as performance-focused, immersing candidates in the real work of teachers in school settings.
 Candidates are supported in the schools by master Cooperating Teachers and trained University Supervisors, supplemented by scheduled on-campus and online professional development and faculty and peer interactions.

 Admission to the Teacher Education Program

-Students apply to the Teacher Education Program in the semester prior to the Pre-Teaching semester.
+Students apply to the Teacher Education Program in the semester during to the Pre-Teaching semester.
 Applications require documentation of:

 - coursework completion;